top of page

 Here’s a great hack for salads that you can make a day or more ahead.
 It borders on actual work, but is well worth the effort for its make-ahead convenience as well as its deliciousness.

 Purchase two sweet peppers– one red, one yellow.
 (Feel free to double the quantity if you love peppers.)
 Preheat your oven to 400º.
-Lightly rub each pepper with grape seed oil and then roast them whole in a pyrex dish.
+Lightly rub each pepper with grape seed oil and then roast them whole in a heat-proof dish.
 It’s okay if they start to scorch a little; just give them a turn and keep roasting until they just begin to collapse.
 (Interestingly-- in my test run, the red pepper took 30 minutes while the yellow needed 45.)
 Allow to thoroughly cool.
 Peel them, reserving the juices.
 When properly roasted, the skins will remove easily but the flesh will still be firm enough to remain intact.
 Remove and discard seeds.
 Slice the pepper flesh into finger-wide strips.
 Combine with reserved juices and your favorite vinaigrette (homemade or store-bought) and refrigerate.
 To serve, simply plop a tong-pinch of peppers over a handful of your favorite mixed greens.
 This salad will dress itself as the pepper-flavored oil drizzles over the greens.
 (If the oil has solidified in the fridge, just leave out at room temperature for a few minutes before using.)
 If you are making dinner for two, you will have plenty of peppers left, which will keep for several days.
 And if you are not into peppers, this pre-soak in vinaigrette also works with other veggies.
-(See my earlier take on beets.)
+(See our earlier take on beets.)

-And so, in no particular order, here are the Five entrees–
+And so, in no particular order, here are the Five Entrees–

 Pork Tenderloin with Mushroom-Madeira Sauce